-Pulse PWM "carrier" output on and off.
+Pulse PWM-modulated "carrier" output on and off.
 This is commonly used in infrared remotes.
 The pulsed signal consists of timed on and off periods.
-Unlike PWM, there is no set duration for on and off pairs.
+Unlike pwmio.PWMOut, there is no set duration for on and off pairs.

 Create a PulseOut object associated with the given pin.